1993 National Camogie League: The Final

 Kilkenny’s victory over three-in-a-row seeking Cork was regarded as a surprise.
 Angela Downey scored three of their goals and her twin sister Ann the fourth.
 Kilkenny dominated in most parts of the field.
-Cork were first to score with a goal after three minutes from Stephanie Dunlea.
+Cork were first to score with a goal after three minutes from Stephanie Delea.
 Points by Angela Downey and Breda Holmes put Kilkenny ahead after 15 minutes.
 Three well taken points by Colette O'Mahoney put Cork back in front.
-Ann and Angela Downey scored goals to give Kilkenny a three-point 2-5 to 1-5 lead at half time.
-Angela Downey’s second goal came 12 minutes into the second half, giving Kilkenny the advantage and after Cork fought back with points from Colette O'Mahoney and Fiona O'Driscoll, Angela Downey put the icing on the cake for Kilkenny with her third goal in the 16th minute to give Kilkenny a 4-7 to 1-9 lead.
+Ann and Angela Downey scored goals to give Kilkenny a three-point 2–5 to 1–5 lead at half time.
+Angela Downey’s second goal came 12 minutes into the second half, giving Kilkenny the advantage and after Cork fought back with points from Colette O'Mahoney and Fiona O'Driscoll, Angela Downey put the icing on the cake for Kilkenny with her third goal in the 16th minute to give Kilkenny a 4–7 to 1–9 lead.
 Cork pulled the lead back to three points before the final whistle.